 where Y is the number of putts-to-go and d is the distance to the pin.
 In Section 2.5, we include additional dummy variables to incorporate the effects of green difficulty and quality of field.
-The decision to include the 4th order polynomial and natural logarithm of distance was determined through 10-fold cross validation (Hastie, Tibsharani, and Friedman 2001).
+The decision to include the fourth-order polynomial and natural logarithm of distance was determined through 10-fold cross validation (Hastie, Tibsharani, and Friedman 2001).

-The parameters are fit in order to maximize the likelihood of observing the training data, which is equivalent to minimizing the deviance (McCullagh and Nedler 1989).
-The fitted values for these parameters along with the corresponding Wald test z-statistics and p-values are listed in Table 2.
-Each of the parameters is significantly different from 0 at an arbitrarily small significance level.
+The parameters are fit in order to maximize the likelihood of observing the training data, which is equivalent to minimizing the deviance (McCullagh and Nelder 1989).
+The fitted values for these parameters, along with the corresponding Wald test z-statistics and p-values, are listed in Table 2.
+Each of the parameters is significantly different from 0 at an extremely small significance level.
 This model leads to a reduction in deviance from 2,199,471 for the null model to 988,732 for the model with 5 parameters, which is also extremely significant.
-Using these fitted parameter values, we plot the model against the empirical results in Figure 3.
-Based on just a visual inspection, it is clear that the model fits the empirical data well.
+In Figure 3, using these fitted parameter values, we plot the model against the empirical results averaged over two foot-buckets.
+Based on a visual inspection, it is clear that the model fits the empirical data well.